-If you came in Buenos Aires learning Spanish and that this is your first time spending Christmas in the Southern Hemisphere, the first thing that will stands out is the heat.
+If you came to Buenos Aires learning Spanish and that this is your first time spending Christmas in the Southern Hemisphere, the first thing that will stand out is the heat.

-The guide to spend a traditional Christmas in Argentina while learning Spanish :
+The guide to spending a traditional Christmas in Argentina while learning Spanish :

 Before Christmas :

-You will start hearing some Christmas vocabulary as people in the street, stores or even in spanish class start talking about all the preparation and plans.
-Being around Buenos Aires at this time of the year when learning spanish really allows you to immerge in the culture and tradition of the country as well as improving a specific vocabulary about Christmas season and celebrations.
+You will start hearing some Christmas vocabulary as people in the street, stores or even in Spanish class start talking about all the preparation and plans.
+Being around Buenos Aires at this time of the year when learning Spanish really allows you to immerse in the culture and tradition of the country as well as improving a specific vocabulary about Christmas season and celebrations.
 Before the D-Day people usually celebrate Christmas with friends and coworkers.
-For example, here at Expanish we organize a Christmas party and as there are a lot of different nationalities, it is a good way to learn about other Christmas traditions while practicing your spanish.
+For example, here at Expanish, we organize a Christmas party and as there are a lot of different nationalities, it is a good way to learn about other Christmas traditions while practicing your Spanish.

 24th of December :